 They have primarily mechanical and structural functions, providing support to the cells as well as the whole organism.
 These proteins are insoluble in water as they contain, both internally and on their surface, many hydrophobic amino acids.
 The presence on their surface of hydrophobic amino acids facilitates their packaging into very complex supramolecular structures.
 In this regard, it should be noted that their polypeptide chains form long filaments or sheets, where in most cases only one type of secondary structure, that repeats itself, is found.
-In vertebrates, these proteins provide external protection, support and shape; in fact, thanks to their structural properties, they ensure flexibility and/or strength.
+In vertebrates, these proteins provide external protection, support and shape by its flexibility and/or strength.
 Some fibrous proteins, such as α -keratins, are only partially hydrolyzed in the intestine.